troybowman/dtxmsg/README.md

 ## dtxmsg\_client

-Also included in this project is a standalone application that is able to communicate with the iOS instruments server independently.
+This project includes a standalone application that can communicate with the iOS Instruments Server independently.
 It serves as an example of how to "speak the language" of the DTXConnectionServices framework.

-dtxmsg\_client is able to perform some interesting tasks with a given iOS device:
+dtxmsg\_client can perform some interesting tasks with a given iOS device:

   * fetch a list of running process
   * fetch a list of installed applications